-- · Bend the tension strap. - Insert the tension strap into part (1) of the ratchet clasp, see Fig. 6.49 b. - Tighten the tension strap. - Insert the long end of the tension strap into the tension strap clamp and the metal spring, see Fig. 6.50.
-The metal spring does not have to be mounted on: - steel pipes - pipes with an outer pipe diameter < 80 mm - pipes that are not subjected to significant temperature fluctuations - Place the tension strap around the pipe, see Fig. 6.51.
+- Bend the tension strap. - Insert the tension strap into part (1) of the ratchet clasp, see Fig. 6.42 b. - Tighten the tension strap. - Insert the long end of the tension strap into the tension strap clamp and the metal spring (see Fig. 6.43).
+The metal spring does not have to be mounted on: - steel pipes - pipes with an outer pipe diameter < 80 mm - pipes that are not subjected to significant temperature fluctuations - Place the tension strap around the pipe, see Fig. 6.44.

-- 1 metal spring - 2 tension strap clamp - Position the ratchet clasp, tension strap clamp and metal spring (if necessary) on the pipe: - on a horizontal pipe, mount the tension strap clamp on the side of the pipe, if possible - mount the metal spring (if necessary) opposite to the tension strap clamp - Insert the long end of the tension strap into the second slot of the tension strap screw, see Fig. 6.52. - · Tighten the tension strap. - Cut off the protruding tension strap, see Fig. 6.52. - Tighten the screw of the ratchet clasp. - Repeat the steps for the second tension strap.
+1 - metal spring 2 - tension strap clamp

+- Position the ratchet clasp, tension strap clamp and metal spring (if necessary) on the pipe: - on a horizontal pipe, mount the tension strap clamp laterally to the pipe, if possible - mount the metal spring (if necessary) opposite to the tension strap clamp - Insert the long end of the tension strap into the second slot of the tension strap screw, see Fig. 6.45. - Tighten the tension strap. - Cut off the protruding tension strap, see Fig. 6.45. - Tighten the screw of the ratchet clasp. - Repeat the steps for the second tension strap.

-In order to release the screw and the tension strap, press the lever down, see Fig. 6.52.
+In order to release the screw and the tension strap, press the lever down, see Fig. 6.45.